revilowaldow/BITC/Sessions/2024/09 01 - Session 29.md

 Try to convince raider to become a nice person

 Rowan
-Old bandit, lieutenant of the
+Old bandit, lieutenant of the dog prince